Quiholder/Python_Projects/README.md

 # Python_Projects
-These are basic projects writton in Python.
+These are basic projects written in Python.
 It use various modules such as tkinter or sqlite3.

 PROJECTS:
 - Phonebook